Trace class

 In mathematics, specifically functional analysis, a trace-class operator is a linear operator for which a trace may be defined, such that the trace is a finite number independent of the choice of basis used to compute the trace.
 This trace of trace-class operators generalizes the trace of matrices studied in linear algebra.
 All trace-class operators are compact operators.

-In quantum mechanics, mixed states are described by density matrices, which are certain trace class operators.
+In quantum mechanics, quantum states are described by density matrices, which are certain trace class operators.

 Trace-class operators are essentially the same as nuclear operators, though many authors reserve the term "trace-class operator" for the special case of nuclear operators on Hilbert spaces and use the term "nuclear operator" in more general topological vector spaces (such as Banach spaces).

-Note that the trace operator studied in partial differential equations is an unrelated concept.